 For more information, email Asst.
 Chief Jeff Fore

 The Trussville Fire Department conducts CPR training on an as-needed basis.
-To register for a class, please email Lt.
-Jones.
+To register for a class, please email Captain Jones.

 All classes are held at the fire administration building located at 421 Cherokee Drive, Trussville, AL. 35173 (Google Map).